seDirector/Translations/GITLOCALIZE.md

 4. There may be duplicate translations - please keep them.
 5. When you see a number in braces, that is a tag that means a variable will go there.
 Keep the `{0}` or `{1}` tags in the translation.
 As long as the meaning is the same, you can move them as needed.
 6.  `{LB}` means line break - please keep existing line breaks and double line breaks.

-# Questions / Social

-Please join the special [#translations channel on our Discord](https://sedirector.net/discord/translations).
-Let us know your username and you'll be added to the list above.